DAGWorks-Inc/burr/docs/concepts/actions.rst

         custom_action=custom_action
     )...

 Function-based actions can take in parameters which are akin to passing in constructor parameters.
-This is done through the `bind` method:
+This is done through the :py:meth:`bind <burr.core.action.bind>` method:

 .. code-block:: python